Delta-Pay/Delta-Pay-app/README.md

 ### Payment page
 - The top right of the page is a user icon with the letter of the person's name.
 - When going from the landing page to this page, ask the user to select one of the users accounts.
-Not bank account (of the 5 users). (this needs to happen on the landing page actually)
+Not bank account (of the 5 users). (this needs to happen on the landing page actually).
+There must also be an option to add an account which takes them to a page where they can register and make an account which will be stored on a database.
 - once the user has select a user account to use ask them for a password. the password will use the same hashing anjd salting that was stated in the backend security features.
 Please also note that it needs to be a custom popup not a browser popup.
 - Once the account is selected, show the page.
 - general payment inputs with censoring for card inputs and more.
 Everything a normal payment gateway should have.
 IT needs to enter card info